jedidahkathure/phase_1-project/README.md

 Fatality Proportions by Phase of Flight: Analyzed how fatalities are distributed across different flight phases.
 Risk by Aircraft Make: Identified low-risk manufacturers (e.g., BELL).

+After conducting a thorough analysis, we observed that airplanes not only represent the majority of the data in terms of total flights recorded, but also provide the most complete and reliable information across all variables.
+This makes the airplane category the most statistically significant for risk analysis and comparison.

 # Visualizations

 Line graphs (Total injuries over time by Make).